FUTURE ARTICLE 2

 Beyond learning about the industry’s history, as well as the shoemaking process through videos and infographics, actually going through the labor intensive process of shoemaking gives one a deeper understanding and appreciation for what Mariqueño shoemakers do for a living.
 It’s that very process that gives Marikina-made shoes its durability and quality.

 Now, it’s not just Mariqueños, but anyone, regardless of age and experience, who’s interested in the shoemaking process who continue the tradition and craftsmanship of Marikina-made shoes.
-The craft of shoemaking doesn’t have to rely on being passed down from generation to generation–these workshops open opportunities to anyone who’s willing to learn.
+As mentioned in our previous articles, shoemakers have noted how younger generations don’t pick up the craft anymore, this can be tied to the fact that shoemakers would rather have their children work somewhere with better pay, or the youth simply not being interested in the laborious, manual labor of shoemaking.
+But with workshops such as these, the craft of shoemaking doesn’t have to rely on being passed down from generation to generation–these workshops open opportunities to anyone who’s willing to learn.